 What is addiction?
 Addiction is classified as a disease that affects both the brain and behaviors of an individual.
 It causes the compulsive seeking and use of drugs even at the known peril of the user.
 The path to addiction starts with a person voluntarily choosing to use alcohol or drugs.
 But as time passes, the person’s ability to choose whether or not to use drugs and alcohol becomes jeopardized.
 This is when the formerly recreational hobby becomes a compulsive habit.
+Once a person acknowledges that they truly do have an addiction, they now can have different approaches to substance abuse treatment.

 Addiction affects the reward center portion of the brain confusing and retraining the brain’s sensors.
 Drug and alcohol use release dopamine in the brain.
 They bring about pleasurable, happy feelings.
 These easy forms of pleasure confuse the brain as to what is acceptable and not.
 The no-work-for-pleasure way of thinking becomes what the brain and body crave.
 In addition to affecting the dopamine receptors in the brain, addiction also affects motivation, control over one’s own behavior, memory, and the ability to learn.
-Because of the effects to these important areas of brain function, treating addiction can be a very difficult thing to do.
+Because of the effects to these important areas of brain function, treating addiction can be very difficult.
 Many groups have looked at how to help a drug addict stay clean and a myriad of treatment programs have been created and put into use.

 There are several different types of evidence-based approaches to substance abuse treatment.
 They range from behavioral therapies, pharmacotherapies, and behavioral therapies which are primarily for adolescents.